TaoStats/bittensor-resources/running_bittensor_locally_mac.md

-# Running Bittensor locally on your Mac
+# Running Bittensor locally on your Mac (or Windows)

 ## Install and setup Conda